aler9/dctk/README.md

   --tcp=3009       The TCP port to use
   --udp=3009       The UDP port to use
-  --tls=3010       The TCP-TLS port to use --outdir=OUTDIR  The directory in which files will be saved
+  --tls=3010       The TCP-TLS port to use --share=SHARE    An (optional) folder to share.
+Some hubs
+                   require a minimum share --outdir=OUTDIR  The directory in which files will be saved

 Args: